-Coming in the fall of 2019 … A new picture book, tentatively titled A Fist for Joe Louis and Me, written by Trinka and illustrated by Nicole Tagdell.
+Coming in August 2019 … A new picture book, titled A Fist for Joe Louis and Me, written by Trinka Hakes Noble and illustrated by Nicole Tadgell.
 Set in 1938, the story follows two Detroit boys who are inspired by their hero, legendary boxer Joe Louis, as they face the hardships of the Great Depression, the rise of Nazi Germany, and a schoolyard bully.
-Check back for exciting updates on this new Tales of Young Americans book, forthcoming from Sleeping Bear Press.
+For more details, click on the cover image of this new Tales of Young Americans book, published by Sleeping Bear Press.

 “I can’t wait to read this!!
 I know just where to fit it in with my Social Studies curriculum!” – Lisa Barry, 4th grade teacher, Frost Elementary School, East Brunswick, New Jersey

 Rettie and the Ragamuffin Parade

 Written by Trinka Hakes Noble